A Grid-Based Framework for E-Scooter Demand Representation and Temporal Input Design for Deep Learning: Evidence from Austin, Texas: Conclusion and Future Work

 To address these gaps, this paper presented a grid-based framework for constructing hourly pick-up and drop-off demand images from large-scale shared e-scooter trip data and a statistically validated methodology for designing the temporal input structure used for deep learning demand prediction models.
 Using the processed Austin, TX 2019 e-scooter trips, we proposed a combined correlation- and error-based approach to identify informative historical time lags and then selected the appropriate temporal depth through a controlled UNET ablation study with paired non-parametric testing and Holm correction.
 The resulting temporal structures capture both short-term persistence and strong daily and weekly recurrence, leading to optimal depths of 36 input channels (i.e., 18 historical time lags per demand type) for next-hour demand prediction and 18 input channels (i.e., 9 historical time lags per demand type) for next 24-hour demand prediction.
 In final test-set evaluation, the proposed temporal input design outperformed recent-adjacent and fixed-period lag baselines, achieving markedly lower MSE, MAE, and MaxAE with statistically meaningful improvements.

 The findings of this study establish temporal input design as a foundational component of spatiotemporal deep learning for micromobility demand prediction by showing how much predictive performance can be attributed to carefully structured historical time lags, independent of architectural modifications.
 However, several limitations should be noted.
-First, the dataset reports trip start and end locations only through Census Tract identifiers, leading us to assume centroid-based origin and destination locations, which imposes a coarse spatial resolution and contributes to sparsity in the final processed demand representation.
+First, the dataset reports trip start and end locations only through census tract identifiers, leading us to assume centroid-based origin and destination locations, which imposes a coarse spatial resolution and contributes to sparsity in the final processed demand representation.
 Second, the analysis intentionally isolates historical demand information as the sole predictive input; incorporating exogenous drivers such as weather, special events, holidays, and service-availability variables could further enhance long-horizon performance and reduce predictive uncertainty.
 Finally, the findings are derived from a single city-year dataset; evaluating the proposed methodology across additional cities and time periods would provide stronger evidence of generalization.
 Despite these limitations, the framework establishes a reproducible and statistically grounded approach to temporal input design that can be extended to other grid-based urban micromobility demand prediction applications.

 Future work aimed at further improving predictive performance should therefore build upon this optimized input representation and focus on model architecture design.
-In particular, regime-aware modelling strategies that incorporate explicit day-type conditioning, feature modulation mechanisms, domain generalization techniques, or attention-based spatial and temporal context integration offer promising directions.
-Such approaches operate after the temporal input stage and may enable models to adapt more effectively to heterogeneous behavioral patterns.
-Integrating architecture-level regime awareness with the principled temporal input design developed here provides a natural and systematic pathway for advancing micromobility demand prediction.
+In particular, architectures that adapt explicitly to distinct demand contexts, such as weekdays, weekends, or other operating regimes, offer promising directions.
+Examples include day-type conditioning, feature modulation mechanisms, domain generalization techniques, and attention-based spatial and temporal context integration.
+Such approaches operate after the temporal input stage and may help models better capture heterogeneous demand patterns.
+Combining such architectural adaptation with the principled temporal input design developed here provides a natural and systematic pathway for advancing micromobility demand prediction.